godspeedsystems/gs-documentation/docs/microservices-framework/getting-started/overview.md

 ```bash
   godspeed create <project_name>
 ```
 You can create a project with pre-made examples as well.
-Check [Hello World](/docs/microservices-framework/getting-started/guide.md) and [Blog](/docs/microservices-framework/getting-started/advance-guide.md) projects.
+Check [Hello World](/docs/microservices-framework/getting-started/guide.md).

 ### Building and running your project